 Alister Nicolson, an ABC sports reporter, recalled Ticehurst ‘coming in low over the top of masts, twirling around them, sometimes in high seas and even hovering the helicopter beneath the crest of a wave and then revealing the yacht behind it when the wave went down’.

 It was just as well that Ticehurst was good at mental calculations.
 He timed his watching brief to perfection, peeling away to make it back to Mallacoota in eastern Victoria with just a few minutes of fuel left.2

 Australia once awarded a medal to every news person who had worked in Vietnam during the Australian presence.
 I am not suggesting all those who’ve been assigned to trouble spots should get a medal, but no one should under-estimate the dangers involved in bringing home some of the news we take for granted.

 1In 2006 the ABC with the assistance of the Dart Centre for Journalism and Trauma established a Trauma Awareness Program specifically for journalists, producers, video editors and camera staff.
 The ABC was the first media organization in the world to have such a program for its frontline staff.
-The program was initially managed by the News Division and has been highly successful.
+The program was initiated and initially managed by Heather Forbes for the News Division, and has been highly successful.
 It continues today.

 2Sadly, Gary Ticehurst was killed in a helicopter accident at Lake Eyre in 2011, along with reporter Paul Lockyer and cameraman John Bean.
 In nearly 40 years of flying, he’d logged more than 16,000 hours at the controls.
 For those who worked with him at the ABC, he is remembered as a meticulous pilot and skilled newsman.